 If you need to reach us, please email us using the link on the store page, alternatively, you can call on +44 (0) 1494 530182 (International +44 +44 (0) 1494 530182) or fax us on +44 (0) 1494 538539 or write to us at Unit 1, Network 4 Lincoln Road High Wycombe Buckinghamshire HP12 3RH United Kingdom

 Hydropac will not offer, distribute or sell any personal information entered while placing an order to any third party.

-Due to the hygienic nature of Hydropac’s products and the intended uses for our products; in both the food and Pharmacautical sectors, returns are ‘only accepted’ for products found to be outside the normal manufacturing tolerances stated in our product specifications.
+Due to the hygienic nature of Hydropac’s products and the intended uses for our products; in both the food and Pharmacautical sectors, returns are ‘only accepted’ for products found to be ‘outside’ the normal manufacturing tolerances stated in our product specifications.
 Therefore, unless goods are faulty, returns cannot be accepted.